 8. Use Less Water When Boiling Food.
 If you’re boiling something such as eggs, pasta or vegetables, you can usually use less water than you think.
 Most foods cook just as well when they are only barely covered with water as when they are covered by several inches.
 Every extra bit of water takes just that much more propane to heat.

 9. Cooking Pasta.
 Directions for most types of pasta call for cooking in lots of water in an uncovered pan.
 I can’t tell any difference when I use about half the recommended water and cover the pan.
 Not only does this use less propane, it also conserves water and significantly reduces the “steaminess” inside the boat – a huge plus on a hot, muggy day.
+UPDATE: See an even better way to conserve propane when cooking pasta.

 10. Turn the Stove Off Before Food is Fully Cooked.
 Pans and the food in them retain heat for quite a while after you turn a burner off.
 You can use this heat to finish cooking many items.
 Oatmeal is a great example – instead of simmering it for 5 minutes, just bring it to a boil in a covered pan then turn the burner off – it will be fully cooked in the same 5 minutes.
 Most other dishes can be turned off 5 to 10 minutes before they’re done, particularly if the pan is covered.